Make movement count to get home on time

 Our people will:

-• Consider referring patients to the new Virtual Hospital
+- Consider referring patients to the Hospital at Home service

 Why we are focusing on making movement count